Alessandrx204/The_case_bot/README.md

 ⸻

+🤖 Commands

+/start — Displays a welcome message (custom for a specific user).
+/help — Sends a sarcastic help message.
+/lowercase or /lower — Sets mode to lowercase.
+/uppercase or /upper — Sets mode to uppercase.
+/capitalise — Sets mode to capitalised text.
+/capitalize — Joke response (no offense to American spelling).
+/langXX — Responds with a humorous language setting message (does nothing).

-How it works
+🧠 How it works

-	•	When you send a command, it updates your mode in the SQLite database.
+When you send a command, your mode is updated in the SQLite database.
-	•	Normal text messages are replied to according to the stored mode.
+Normal text messages are transformed according to your selected mode.
-	•	The bot uses asynchronous SQLite access and Aiogram’s dispatcher to handle updates efficiently.
+The bot uses asynchronous SQLite access and Aiogram’s dispatcher for efficient updates.

-⸻
+All configuration is handled directly in the main — hardcoding is an art!

-License & Rights
+⚠️ License & Rights

 © Alssandrx 2025.
 All rights reserved unless specified otherwise upon request.

+“If you’re reading this, you’re probably bored.
+Go outside or write your own bot!”